Homotopy type of stabilizers of smooth functions with non-isolated singularities on surfaces: Generalities on class

-Let $M$ be a smooth compact surface and $f:M\to P$ be a smooth function from $\F$.
-By definition of the class $\F$ the set of critical points $\Crit$ of $f$ is a disjoint union of submanifolds of $M$.
-Since $M$ is compact it follows that the cardinality of $\Crit$ is finite and each connected component of $\Crit$ is either a critical point or a critical circle.
+Let $M$ be a smooth, connected, compact and \textr{orientable} surface, and let $f$ be a function from $\F$ with the set of critical point $\Crit$.
+The set $\pi_0 \Crit$ of connected components of $\Crit$ is the union of two sets $\CritC$ and $\CritP$, where $\CritC$ is the set of isolated critical points and $\CritC$ is the set of critical circles of $f$.

+By our definition, isolated singularities of $f\in \F$ are ``modeled'' by homogeneous polynomials without multiple factors.
+Therefore, in the next paragraph, we discuss foliations on $\bbR^2$ by the level-sets of such polynomials.